 The pastoral care of our students is a responsibility we take very seriously.
 To ensure each student is valued as an individual, our young people are welcomed into school by a Director of Learning for Transition and Year 7, specialising in ensuring a smooth transition to secondary school.
-Students stay with the same form tutor for Years 7 – 11 and their personal welfare is overseen by a team of Directors of Learning and Welfare Leaders during Years 7 -11.
+Students stay with the same form tutor for Years 7 – 11 and their personal welfare is overseen by a team of Directors of Learning and Student Support Leaders during Years 7 -11.
 The Pastoral Leaders do not have a teaching commitment and they therefore ensure that parents can have personal contact with a member of staff at any point during a school day.
 The relationships developed in this way help us to know your children very well and to support them in making the most of the learning opportunities provided.
 A specialist team of staff working in the Sixth Form ensures that students receive the very best care and advice to help them prepare for their futures.

 Being an 11-18 school also helps us to attract high quality teachers who want the opportunity to teach across the whole age and ability range.
 We go to great lengths to appoint the best teachers, because we know how crucial that is.

 This is an exciting time to be joining our school; in September 2012 we opened our new state of the art Sixth Form Centre.
 The centre houses ICT Suites, general teaching rooms, study areas and a cafe.
 Students have the opportunity to study a wide range of A levels in the Sixth Form.

 We aim to work with parents to bring out the best in all our young people.
 We have a commitment to keep parents informed of progress and always welcome contact from you.